Sai7070-var/You-Tube-Data-Analysis-/README.md

 # You-Tube-Data-Analysis-
 I develop Power BI dashboard analyzes YouTube channel performance, providing interactive insights into key metrics like views, subscribers, and video duration.
 The dashboard allows users to filter data by language, video length, and other dimensions to explore content performance and identify trends.

+**Key Performance Indicators (KPIs)**
+The dashboard's KPI cards provide a high-level view of the analyzed data:

+Total Views: 108.21 Billion+

+Total Subscribers: 5.45 Billion+

+Total Channels Analyzed: 2,280+

+Views per Subscriber: 19.86

+Views per Minute: 958.14K

+Average Video Duration: 17.69 minutes

+This is an excellent, comprehensive overview of your project.
+To make it more professional and suitable for a student's portfolio, we'll refine the language, structure it logically, and highlight the technical skills you used.

+Here's a refined version you can use for your GitHub README:

+YouTube Data Analysis Dashboard with Power BI
+This project showcases a comprehensive YouTube Data Analysis Dashboard built using Power BI.
+The dashboard provides key insights into channel performance and content trends across various languages and top channels, demonstrating my ability to transform raw data into a powerful business intelligence tool.

 Key Performance Indicators (KPIs)
 The dashboard's KPI cards provide a high-level view of the analyzed data: